 - Slope: Cut and fill requirements, retaining walls, and erosion controls.

-- Water: Legal source, redundancy, storage, and brine or wastewater pathways.
+- Water: Legal source, redundancy, storage, and wastewater pathways.

-- Power: Grid feasibility or PV plus battery sizing and backup.
+- Power: PV plus battery sizing and backup.

 - Environmental: Likely need for an MIA, proximity to sensitive features, and mitigation costs.